Peeda/APUSH/Chapter 3 - British North America.md

 * 450,000 Africans in British colonies, out of 11 to 12 million in total
 	* More proportion of women, and more children per woman
 	* 1662 Virginia law stated slave children inherited condition of mother
-* Notions of race were socially construcucted with the rise of slavery, African trader's didn't really view it as selling their own people because skin didn't matter
+* Notions of race were socially constructed with the rise of slavery, African trader's didn't really view it as selling their own people because skin didn't matter
 * Distinction between indentured servants and slaves initially unclear, until 1643 law in Virginia making African women "tithable"
-	* Associated their work with difficult agricultural labor, distinguised from white women
+	* Associated their work with difficult agricultural labor, distinguished from white women
 # Turmoil in Britain
 ## Intro
 * Religous conflict 16th century England, Catholic and Protestant monarchs fighting